The Corpse in the Trash Room

 Ask your local bookstore

-to order your copies of
+to order your copies of my books!

 or support independent bookstores